microsoft/MIDI/specs/api/api-spec-session.md

 ## Session Management

 Sessions are the entrypoint into the API.
-In addition to this, they provide the required user-facing diagnostic data of which apps have which sessions and endpoints open.
+In addition to this, they capture the required user-facing diagnostic data of which apps have which sessions and endpoints open.

 ```cpp
 // MidiSessionSettings is where we can set flags and other session-global